• Project

 What to expect

-Replacing the culverts on SR 161 is projected to take about a year.
+Replacing these three culverts on SR 161 is projected to take about a year.
 It will likely require closing one direction of SR 161 around-the-clock for up to six months, with traffic shifted to the opposite side of the highway and reduced to one lane in each direction.
 There may be up to four weekends of full highway closures.
-There will also be nightly lane closures.
-More specific information about closures and when they will occur will be developed by the contractor and the public notified in advance.
+There also will be nightly lane closures.

 A map showing the locations of three culverts that will be replaced under SR 161 to Hylebos Creek near Federal Way, WA.